XVI

 two to three thousand people crowded the great hall, and saw how he

 influenced leaders of Christian thought.
-But it was in the everyday life of
+But it was in the everyday

 the Mission house hard by that he impressed her most — bearing its